The Curious Problem of the Normal Inverse Mean: Robustness and Shrinkage: Simulation Experiments

-We define a simulation setup for assessing the performance of our candidate priors discussed in Section \ref{sec:method} to estimate distances from the parallax measurements.
-To be specific, we compare the priors $\text{Gamma} \ (3,10)$, $\text{Inverse-Gamma} \ (4,1)$, $\text{Reciprocal-Gaussian} \ (0,10)$, $\text{Weibull} \ (0.5,1)$, $\text{Half-Cauchy} \ (0,1)$, and $\text{Product Half-Cauchy} \ (0,1)$.
-We generate a sequence of $\omega$'s of length $J=500$, uniformly spaced between $0$ and $8$.
-The true value of the distance $r$ is taken to be $\frac{1}{\omega}$ for each instance.
+To be specific, we compare the priors $\text{Gamma}(3,10)$, $\text{IG} (4,1)$, $\text{RG}^{+}(0,10)$, $\text{Weibull}(0.5,1)$, $\text{Half-Cauchy}(0,1)$, and $\text{Product Half-Cauchy}(0,1)$.
+We generate a sequence of true parallaxes $\omega_{0j}$'s of length $J=500$, uniformly spaced between $0$ and $8$.
+The true values of the distances $r_{0j}$ is taken to be $1/\omega_{0j}$ for each instance.
 We fix $\sigma_{\omega}=0.045 \simeq {1}/{\sqrt{500}}$, based on the suggestions of \citet{Bailer_Jones_2015}.
 For practical purposes, it is generally advisable to take $\sigma_{\omega}$ depending primarily on the number of photons (N) received by the telescope from the star, or rather, its brightness.
 However, it has been observed that the choice of the noise parameter $\sigma_{\omega}$ plays a crucial role in determining the robustness and reliability of the model fit.
 By choosing a low value for $\sigma_{\omega}$, specifically $0.045$, our intent is to minimize the impact of observational noise on the model's performance -- allowing for a clearer evaluation of the priors' effectiveness in estimating distances without the confounding effects of large measurement errors.

-Then, we fit the hierarchical model: To implement this, we use the Hamiltonian Monte Carlo algorithm, specifically the NUTS (No-U-Turn Sampler) variant, to draw samples from the posterior distribution (\cite{hoffman2011nouturnsampleradaptivelysetting}) using \texttt{R-stan} \citep{carpenter2017stan}.
-We consider 5000 MCMC sampling iterations with 2000 warm-up iterations for a single chain.
-We consider the posterior median estimates $\hat{r}$ of the true distances $r$ for all the candidate priors.
-We refrain from using posterior mean estimates due to the fact that their behavior becomes erratic and unreliable when the underlying distribution lacks a theoretical mean -- for instance, Reciprocal-Gaussian, Half-Cauchy, and Product Half-Cauchy fall under that category.
+We also study the sensitivity of the model fit to different values of $\sigma_{\omega}$ recognizing that heavy-tailed priors react differently to varying noise levels (see Appendix \ref{sec:sensitivity}).